Yandex Cloud

 • password: New password.
 The password must be from 8 to 128 characters long.

-You can also generate a password with Connection Manager.
-To do this, edit the contents of the data field:
+You can also generate a password using Connection Manager.
+To do this, edit the data field as follows:

 {